-- We have assessed the fees-for-service model as medium risk under the

-Australian Government Regulatory Charging Risk Assessment (PDF 196 KB).
+415 We have assessed the fees-for-service model as medium risk under the Australian Government Regulatory Charging Risk Assessment (PDF 196 KB).
 Charging a fee for the lodgement of forms with ASIC is not new.
 There is a change, however, in the complexity and materiality of those fees.

-Overall the setting of the fees for service and the subsequent collection is moderately complex. - The potential risks arising from the model and how we will mitigate those risks, are set out in Table 82.
+Overall the setting of the fees for service and the subsequent collection is moderately complex.
+116 The potential risks origing from the model and how we will mitigate these

+416 The potential risks arising from the model and how we will mitigate those risks, are set out in Table 82.